-Parent-Rated Screeners
+Parent-Rated Screening Instruments

 Fourteen studies (in 16 articles)^{54,72-78,88,95,98,102-104,108,122} examined the accuracy of screening instruments in which parents rated their child's speech and language skills (Table 5).
-The instruments included are the ASQ, the CDI, GLS (formerly known as the Parent Language Checklist), the Infant-toddler Checklist (ITC) from the CSBS-DP, LDS, Parent Questionnaire, and Ward's screening tool.
-Most children in these studies were 2 or 3 years of age (toddlers).
+The instruments included are the ASQ, CDI, GLS, ITC, LDS, Parent Questionnaire, and Ward's screening tool.
+Most children in these studies were age 2 or 3 years (toddlers).
 Cutoff scores for positive screening, when provided, varied as a function of the instrument but were usually the scores recommended by the developer.

-Sensitivity for detecting a true speech and language delay or disorder using parent-report screeners ranged between 50 percent and 94 percent, with a median of 80 percent, based on data from 19 measurements of accuracy that include 12 different reference standards in the 14 studies.
-Data from one study were not included as they concerned the same sample with a different cut point.
-The specificity of the screening test for detecting a child without a speech and language delay or disorder ranged between 45 percent and 96 percent, with a median of 81 percent.
-Based on the Michigan State University criteria for interpreting LRs (Appendix E), we found a positive LR in at least one study investigating the ASQ, CDI, LDS, Parent Questionnaire, and Ward's screening tool.
-These results indicate that there was at least a moderate increase in the likelihood of a language delay using the results of each of these screeners.
+Sensitivity for detecting a true speech and language delay or disorder using parent-reported instruments ranged from 50 to 94 percent, with a median of 80 percent, based on data from 19 measurements of accuracy that include 12 different reference standards in the 14 studies.
+Data from one study98 were not included, as they concerned the same sample with a different cutpoint.
+The specificity of the screening test for detecting a child without a speech and language delay or disorder ranged from 45 to 96 percent, with a median of 81 percent.
+Based on the Michigan State University Evidence-based Medicine Course124 criteria for interpreting LRs (Appendix E), we found a positive LR in at least one study investigating the ASQ, CDI, LDS, Parent Questionnaire, and Ward's screening tool.
+These results indicate that there was at least a moderate increase in the likelihood of a language delay using the results of each of these instruments.
 Inspection of the negative LRs suggests that in at least one study examining the CDI, ITC, and LDS, there was at least a moderate decrease in the likelihood of language delay.

-Figures 3a and 3b present CIs for sensitivity and specificity of the parent-rated screeners, individually by study.
-As Figure 3a demonstrates, the CIs for sensitivity of the different screeners overlap, suggesting no clear difference in sensitivity between the screeners.
-In contrast, Figure 3b shows that the Parent Language Questionnaire CI for specificity does not overlap with other screeners, suggesting that this measure is less able to detect children without language delays than the other screeners.
+Figures 3a and 3b present CIs for sensitivity and specificity of the parent-rated instruments, by study.
+As Figure 3a demonstrates, the CIs for sensitivity of the different instruments overlap, suggesting no clear difference in sensitivity between them.
+In contrast, Figure 3b shows that the CI for the specificity of the Parent Questionnaire does not overlap with that of other instruments, suggesting that this measure is less able to detect children without language delays than the others.

-Accuracy data for all screeners is found in Tables 5 and 6.
-In addition, when there was more than one study that assessed a screener, we provide results below.
+Accuracy data for all screening instruments are presented in Tables 5 and 6.
+In addition, when there was more than one study that assessed an instrument, we provide results below.

-Ages and Stages Questionnaire (ASQ).
-Children in the three studies72-74 evaluating the ASQ ranged between 24 and 54 months of age.
-We found that the median sensitivity of the ASQ was 63 percent and the median across the different studies was 84 percent.
-In the two studies using the Spanish version of the ASQ,^{73,74} the positive LR indicates moderate to large increases in the likelihood of a language delay for those screened positive.
+Ages and Stages Questionnaire.
+Children in the three studies72-74 evaluating the ASQ ranged in age from 24 to 54 months.
+The median sensitivity of the ASQ was 63 percent and the median across the different studies was 84 percent.
+In the two studies using the Spanish version of the ASQ,^{73,74} the positive LR indicates moderate to large increases in the likelihood of a language delay for those children who screened positive.